Types and Terms Translated: Unrestricted Resources in Encoding Functions as Processes (Extended Version): Well-Formed Expressions via Intersection Types

-\begin{remark}[Well-Typed Expressions] Our type system (and Theorem \ref{t:lamrfailsr_unres}) can be easily specialized to the case of \emph{well-typed} expressions that do not contain (and never reduce to) the failure term.
-In particular, Rules $\redlab{F{:}app}$ and $\redlab{F{:}ex \dash sub}$ need to check that $\sigma^k = \sigma^j$. \end{remark}
+\begin{remark}[Well-Formed vs Well-Typed Expressions] Our type system (and Theorem \ref{t:lamrfailsr_unres}) can be specialised to the case of \emph{well-typed} expressions that do not contain (and never reduce to) the failure term.
+In particular, Rules $\redlab{F{:}app}$ and $\redlab{F{:}ex \dash sub}$ would need to check that $\sigma^k = \sigma^j$, as failure can be caused due to a mismatch of linear resources. {A difference between well typed and well formed expressions is that the former satisfy subject expansion, but the latter do not: expressions that lead to failure can be ill-typed yet failure itself is well-formed.}